 EENI Global Business School

-Doing Business in Bhutan
+Business in Bhutan, Thimphu

 Share by Twitter

-1. Introduction to the Kingdom of Bhutan;
+1. Introduction to the Kingdom of Bhutan

 2. Bhutanese economy

-1. Bhutanese industry;
+1. Bhutanese industry

-2. Case Study: Gross National Happiness Index.
+2. Case Study: Gross National Happiness Index

-3. Doing Business in Thimphu;
+3. Business in Thimphu

-4. Foreign Trade of Bhutan;
+4. Foreign Trade of Bhutan

-5. Case Study: Tashi Group;
+5. Case Study: Tashi Group

-6. Access to the Bhutanese market;
+6. Access to the Bhutanese market

-7. Business Plan for Bhutan.
+7. Business Plan for Bhutan

 The purposes of the subject “Foreign Trade and Business in Bhutan” are the following:

-1. To analyze the Bhutanese Economy and Global Trade;
+1. To analyze the Bhutanese Economy and Global Trade

-3. To explore the Bhutanese trade relations with the country of the student;
+3. To explore the Bhutanese trade relations with the country of the student

-4. To know the Bhutanese Trade Agreements;
+4. To know the Bhutanese Trade Agreements

-5. To examine the profile of Bhutanese companies;
+5. To examine the profile of Bhutanese companies

-6. To develop a business plan for the Bhutanese market.
+6. To develop a business plan for the Bhutanese market

-Asia Online Masters, Doctorate (Global Business, Foreign Trade)
+Asia Masters, Doctorate (Global Business, Foreign Trade)

 The Subject “Foreign Trade and Business in Bhutan” belongs to the following Online Programs taught by EENI Global Business School: